United Nations Relief and Rehabilitation Administration

-UNRRA cooperated closely with dozens of volunteer charitable organizations, who sent hundreds of their own staff to work alongside UNRRA.
+UNRRA cooperated closely with dozens of volunteer charitable organizations, which sent hundreds of their own staff to work alongside UNRRA.
 In operation for only four years, the agency distributed about $4 billion worth of goods, food, medicine, tools, and farm implements at a time of severe global shortages and worldwide transportation difficulties.
 The recipient nations had been especially hard hit by starvation, dislocation, and political chaos.
-It played a major role in helping Displaced Persons return to their home countries in Europe in 1945–46.
+It played a major role in helping displaced persons return to their home countries in Europe in 1945–46.

 Many of its functions were transferred to several UN agencies, including the International Refugee Organization and the World Health Organization.
 As an American relief project, it was later replaced by the Marshall Plan, which began operations in 1948.
-However, the historian Jessica Reinisch has shown that UNRRA should not just figure as a chapter in U.S. history.
-UNRRA's uniqueness was that it managed to bring together very different partners and models of international relief, each of which had their own history and antecedents.
+However, the historian Jessica Reinisch has proposed that UNRRA should not just figure as a chapter in U.S. history, but rather that UNRRA was unique in that it managed to bring together very different partners and models of international relief, each of which had their own history and antecedents.